blacklightpy/vaultofknowledge/World Building/Fun and Activities/Photography/Polarising Filter.md

 ## When to not use polarising filters
 - When you want to highlight wet surfaces or reflections
-- When in low-light, since they reduce light by about two to three f-stops. e.g. When shooting at [Blue Hour](Blue%20Hour.md), shooting at night, or photographing the Aurora Borealis
+- When in low-light, since they reduce light by about two to three f-stops. e.g. When shooting at [[Blue Hour]], shooting at night, or photographing the Aurora Borealis
 - When shooting rainbows at iconic locations like waterfalls - since they either minimize the effect of the rainbow, or create an unrealistic effect if used to enhance its colours.